Loading...

 • M (inside top) : Sorts the process list by memory usage.

-• q (inside top) : Quits the viewer and returns to the shell.
+• q (inside top) : Quits top and returns to the shell.

 • top --help : Displays a quick summary of command-line options.

-• man top : Opens the full manual page with keybinds and behavior details.
+• man top : Opens the manual page for top.